 Presentation Title: Building a Culture of Personal Climate Responsibility and Personal Energy Action – A Prototype

 Presentation Description: With the reticence of Government Action – and Reversal of Government Progress, We CANNOT leave the climate/energy transformation to “THEM”.
 Individuals must TAKE SERIOUS PERSONAL RESPONSIBILITY for NEGATING PERSONAL CARBON FOOTPRINTS.
 A Cultural Transformation to Personal Action to get

 to (and beyond) Net Zero Carbon (Total Electrification with Renewables of Residence / Transport) and Producing Personal food.
 This presentation shows how this has been done (DIY) to a 1979 residence in Golden, Colorado less than 1 KM from NREL using over 90% recycled and repurposed materials.
 Temperatures can exceed 100 F and drop to Minus 20s.
 This argues for the Cultural Change which would Normalize this activity.

-Presentation Description: This presents a growing movement by local governments towards sustainability in a real way.
-Plans are being developed and implemented by City and County government across the country.
+Presentation Description: This presents an actual real life PV application developed to provide emergency power in disaster to 118 Florida school shelters across the state to power critical items.
+Over the 7 years of operation, some systems were actually used during a disaster for emergency power.
 What worked and did not work in the design and operation was researched during 2020 program inspection and evaluation providing real life research and results that effected each system performance.